THE CODE OF BUSINESS CONDUCT

 Each year, employees must acknowledge that they understand The Code, acknowledge that they have nothing to disclose, or make the required disclosures.
 The Code is always available for their reference, and serves as a resource to help employees guide their actions, behaviours, and decisions.

-The Code applies to all of us who are employees, officers and directors of Economical (which term also includes our controlled and wholly-owned subsidiaries).
-The Code’s standards of integrity also apply to contractors, subcontractors and suppliers in relation to their business dealings with or on behalf of Economical.
+The Code applies to all Economical employees, including regular full-time, part-time, contract, and casual employees, individual external contractors, summer and co-op students, and the officers and directors of Economical (including Economical Mutual Insurance Company and its wholly owned subsidiaries1).
+The Code’s standards of integrity and other agreed-upon provisions also apply to contractors, subcontractors, and suppliers in relation to their business dealings with or on behalf of Economical.

-Breach of the code
+Breach of The Code

 What is a whistleblower incident?

-- Embezzlement of company assets by an individual or group of individuals,
+- Embezzlement of company assets by an individual or group of individuals

-- Accepting “kickbacks” or conferring benefits
+- Accepting kickbacks or conferring benefits

 - Deliberately conducting business in direct violation of legal or regulatory requirements by which Economical is bound